 Gag Nose: Bashful, Grumpy, and Sneezy, although Grumpy's nose is easily the largest out of all of them.

 The animals know the Queen-hag is up to no good.
 Could it have been why the vultures were following her?
 Either that, or the vultures expect her to drop over dead at any moment because she looked so old and decrepit.

 Grumpy is the only dwarf who acknowledges the danger of taking in Snow White, thus incurring the Queen's wrath if/when their help is discovered.

 His problem was resolved, but only in a deleted scene.
-The soup that was served to the dwarves for supper seemed to have gotten rid of Dopey's hiccups... but they return once he accidentally swallows his spoon, bubbles and all.
-It's in THIS scene where the dwarves try to help him out, and after many tries and fails, the dwarves finally manage to get both the spoon and the hiccup-inducing soap out of Dopey, getting rid of his bubbly hiccups in the process.
+The soup that was served to the dwarfs for supper seemed to have gotten rid of Dopey's hiccups... but they return once he accidentally swallows his spoon, bubbles and all.
+It's in THIS scene where the dwarfs try to help him out, and after many tries and fails, the dwarfs finally manage to get both the spoon and the hiccup-inducing soap out of Dopey, getting rid of his bubbly hiccups in the process.

 Karmic Transformation: The Queen gives us a rare case of a voluntarily self-inflicted version of this.
 A woman obsessed with beauty turns herself hideous as a disguise, but she spends the rest of the movie (and is most often remembered) that way.

 Kuudere: Grumpy comes off as this at first, taking some time to warm up to Snow White.